chauhannaman98/chauhannaman98/README.md

 ## **_Embedded systems and web developer, C++/Python :man_technologist: Programmer_**

-- 🔭 I'm a developer in MNC but I'm best known on the internet as [techmirtz](https://www.techmirtz.me).
+- 🔭 I'm a developer in MNC but I'm best known on the internet as [techmirtz](https://www.techmirtz.com).
 Don't trust me.
 Read more about me . . .
 - :man_student: I graduated from SRM Institute of Science and Technology in Computer Science and Engineering in 2021. :smile:
-- 👯 I'm always ready to collaborate on embedded systems, C++/python dev ops, and Django.
-[Contact me](https://www.techmirtz.me/contact/) for collaborations.
+- 👯 I'm always ready to collaborate on React, embedded systems, C++/python dev ops, and Django.
+[Contact me](https://www.techmirtz.com/#contact/) for collaborations.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 202 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to travel and listen to music :headphones:

 ### 📫 Connect with me: